Learning from the City’s Fair Housing Stakeholder Group

 - Transportation: Learn Phase Notes (July 25, 2018)

-As the Where We Live NYC public participation process continues over the coming months, we will continue to provide public updates.
-In these meetings, we will invite stakeholders to provide feedback on the synthesis notes and share policy suggestions to address key contributing factors to fair housing issues — including ideas around new interventions, or insights into gaps in existing programs or policy on the city, state, and federal levels.
-We will also be continuing to provide updates on Where We Live NYC public engagement with the Fair Housing Stakeholder Group and with residents over the coming months as the process continues.
+In the upcoming set of Create Phase discussions, the City will invite stakeholders to provide feedback on the synthesis notes from the Learn Phase and share policy suggestions to address the root causes to fair housing issues.
+These suggestions can include new interventions, as well as insights into gaps in existing programs and policies at the city, state, and federal levels.
+Over the coming months, we will keep providing updates on our engagement with the Fair Housing Stakeholder Group and with residents as the Where We Live NYC process continues.

 If your organization is interested in joining the Fair Housing Stakeholder Group, please email email@example.com.